radhika456/Prepinsta-Winter-Internship---Data-Analytics/README.md

-# Prepinsta-Winter-Internship---Data-Analytics
+# Prepinsta-Winter-Internship-Data-Analytics

-This repository serves as the solution for the 8 weeks internship programm from the **[# Prepinsta-Winter-Internship---Data-Analytics](https://prepinsta.com/data-analytics-internship/)**.
+This repository serves as the solution for the 8 weeks internship programm from the **[# Prepinsta-Winter-Internship-Data-Analytics](https://prepinsta.com/data-analytics-internship/)**.

 A special thanks to [Prepinsta] for creating these insightful and engaging Internship Program! 👋🏻